coderaman07/100-Days-of-Code/Readme.md

 I got it working I mean a Basic HTML CSS page but It will be good If I apply a basic JS like vanilla JS to make it a bit of Dynamic thing.

+## Day 96

+I made it the Basic Prototype of the future Blogging Website now I will start working on React thing like converting this website in some smll Components and Rendering it out using a React Rendering.

 ## Contributing